AusDTO/dto-design-guide/.github/ISSUE_TEMPLATE.md

 ## Housekeeping

-- [ ] I’ve checked to see if there might be an issue open for this problem/need already.
+- [ ] There isn't annother issue already open for this problem/need.
 - [ ] I’ve assigned this issue to someone who I think can help.

 ## What do you need?